Resources

 3}

-But in collection class, we have one more parameter named resource
+But in collection class, we have one more parameter named resource that let us manipulate loaded pivot data or loaded

 relations through related methods.